svot0894/expenses-ingestion/docs/USAGE.md

 - Install dependencies from pyproject.toml file
     uv pip install -r pyproject.toml --group dev

-- Setup .env file
-    This contains the DATABASE_URL key.
-    It should look something like: "postgres://user:secret@localhost:5432/mydatabase"

 - Set up .streamlit/secrets.toml file.
-    This contains the Google Drive API variables.
+    This contains the Infomaniak kDrive and DATABASE_URL variables.
-    You need to set up access to Google Drive API.
+    You need to create an access token to kDrive.

 - You can run the frontend app! streamlit run ./frontend/app.py